strapi/documentation/docusaurus/docs/cloud/advanced/email.md

 :::prerequisites

 - A local Strapi project running on `v4.8.2+`.
-- Credentials for a third-party email provider (see [Strapi Market](https://market.strapi.io/providers)).
+- Credentials for another email provider (see [Strapi Market](https://market.strapi.io/providers)).

 :::

 ## Configuration

-Configuring a third-party email provider for use with Strapi Cloud requires 3 steps:
+Configuring another email provider for use with Strapi Cloud requires 3 steps:

 1. Install the provider plugin in your local Strapi project.
 2. Configure the provider in your local Strapi project.